KENNETH YOUNG CENTER

-V. Special Competencies
+VI.
+Special Competencies

 - Demonstrate knowledge of documentation standards and capacity to meet documentation expectations

-VI.
+VIII.
 Work Environment

 - This job operates in a professional office environment.
 This role routinely uses standard office equipment such as computers, phones, photocopiers, filing cabinets and fax machines.